Nonlinear interaction theory for parametrically-excited spin-wave modes in confined micromagnetic systems: Introduction

 The theoretical interpretation of this phenomenon along with associated high-power effects, based on Landau-Lifshitz-Gilbert (LLG) equation\cite{landau1935dispersion}, has traditionally omitted a proper consideration of the boundary conditions at the sample surface.
 Instead, customary practice involved imposing periodic boundary conditions under which the sample's normal modes manifest as plane waves\cite{suhl1957theory}, allowing for a straightforward discussion of their stability when a "pump field" is applied either parallel or perpendicular to the dc field.
 While these results align well with the assumption that the wavelength of the considered modes is significantly smaller than the sample dimensions, the theory occasionally deviates from this premise.
 Notably, certain conditions predicted by the theory suggest an infinite wavelength for spin waves with the lowest instability threshold\cite{Schloemann1961}.
 Consequently, there has been an imperative need to formulate the instability criterion while considering the actual boundary conditions\cite{Schloemann1961,denton1961theoretical}.

-Much later, following the progress of fabrication of micro- and nano-scale samples, the theoretical treatment based on plane waves for the description of instability under parallel pumping in bulk bodies has been also extended to infinite magnetic thin-films\cite{kostylev1995parallel}.
-However, these theoretical approaches are based on approximations related with the assumption of translational invariance along given direction(s).
+Much later, following the progress of fabrication of micro- and nano-scale samples, the theoretical treatment based on plane waves for the description of instability under parallel pumping in bulk bodies has been also extended to {uniformly-magnetized infinite magnetic thin-films\cite{kostylev1995parallel} and ellipsoidal particles\cite{Krivosik2010hamiltonian}}.
+However, these theoretical approaches are based on approximations related with the assumption of translational invariance along given direction(s) {or specific particle shape.}

 In this paper, by using an approach based on magnetization normal modes\cite{daquino_novel_2009,perna2022computational}, we address the general theoretical formulation and consequent numerical calculation of magnetization dynamics driven by parallel pumping in arbitrarily shaped confined ferromagnets, achieved using ac external field with one or two tones at appropriate amplitude and frequencies such that parametric instability of one or two normal modes is triggered.
 The manifestations of such an instability occur in a very complex way due to the highly nonlinear nature of the mode coupling and dynamical interaction between selected modes.